-As popular cruising spots become inundated, there is increasing interest to identify the road less travelled.
 As the world gets smaller, destinations that tend to stay in the shadows, are getting a second look.
 Scotland is just one of these places.
-Forget Mel Gibson in Braveheart, haggis and tartans and explore with us five reasons to consider a stopover in Scotland on your next cruise.
+Forget Mel Gibson in Braveheart, haggis, and tartans, and explore with us five reasons for owners, captains, and crew to consider a stopover in Scotland on your next Superyacht voyage.

 1. The Landscape